omeka/classic-enduser/docs/Plugins/SocialBookmarking.md

-The Social Bookmarking plugin inserts a customizable list of social networking sites below each item or collection in your Omeka database.
+The Social Bookmarking plugin inserts a customizable list of social networking sites below each item or collection in your Omeka Classic database.

 If you are using Omeka.net, see instructions in the [help section of Omeka.net](http://info.omeka.net).